328151

 When considering an investment in Entegris, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-We cheer for everyone who's making the lives of others easier through technology, but in the case of Entegris, we'll be cheering from the sidelines.
+Although Entegris is't a bad business, it probably wouldn't be one of our picks.
 Although its revenue growth has been strong over the last three years, Wall Street expects growth to deteriorate from here.
 On top of that, its low free cash flow margins give it little breathing room and its relatively low ROIC suggests it has struggled to grow profits historically.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.